Liza Minnelli: Theatre

 During 1961, Minnelli was an apprentice at the Cape Cod Melody Tent in Hyannis, Massachusetts.
 She appeared in the chorus of Flower Drum Song and played the part of Muriel in Take Me Along.
-She began performing professionally at age 17 in 1963 in an Off-Broadway revival of the musical Best Foot Forward, for which she received the Theatre World Award.
+She began performing professionally at the age of 17 in 1963 in an Off-Broadway revival of the musical Best Foot Forward, for which she received the Theatre World Award, and also toured in The Fantasticks, opposite Elliott Gould.

 The next year, her mother invited her to perform with her in concert at the London Palladium.
 Both concerts were recorded and released as an album.
-She attended Scarsdale High School for one year, starring in a production of The Diary of Anne Frank which then went to Israel on tour.
+Minnelli attended Scarsdale High School for one year, starring in a production of The Diary of Anne Frank that then went to Israel on tour.
 She turned to Broadway at 19, and won her first Tony Award as a leading actress for Flora the Red Menace.
 It was the first time that she worked with the musical pair John Kander and Fred Ebb.